silas-zhen/monolithos-audio-brief/README.md

 ## Built by Monolithos

-Audio Brief is one module of [MONOLITHOS](https://monolithos.ai) — a sovereign Life Operating System built on Obsidian.

-Six AI intelligences.
-Presentation forge.
-Mobile capture.
-All Pro quality.
-All local.
+Audio Brief is part of [Monolithos](https://monolithos.ai) — a family of AI companion tools for local-first thinking.
+Other modules include Chat, Synapse, Forge Crystal, and Gamma Forge.

 [→ monolithos.ai](https://monolithos.ai)